Developing on Pantheon Directly with SFTP Mode

 Do not specify a default remote directory within your SFTP client.
-When application servers are migrated, which can be done at anytime, the remote directory will change.
+When application containers are migrated, which can be done at anytime, the remote directory will change.

 I can't move files or folders from one directory to another?

 mv command, which most SFTP applications use when moving or renaming files.
 You can work around the limitation by transferring the files from your local machine or using rsync.